imxrt-rs/imxrt-hal/CONTRIBUTING.md

 When contributing new peripherals, try your best to fit them exclusively in `common`.
 The criteria is that they build and behave consistently across _all_ chips supported by `imxrt-ral` (RAL).
-There's restrictions: things under `common` will not require a HAL family feature; they only require a RAL chip feature.
+There's restrictions: things under `common` will not require a HAL chip feature; they only require a RAL chip feature.
 If this isn't possible, split your modules across `common` and `chip`, and tie them together in the crate root.

 Modules under `chip` require both a RAL and a HAL feature.
-These modules implement chip family features, which could be a single function or an entire driver.
+These modules implement chip and family features, which could be a single function or an entire driver.
 Modules under `chip` are allowed to use conditional compilation.
 Modules under `chip` are also allowed to reference the special chip configuration modules.